This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the United States.

 Use, planning, and zoning restrictions may also be created by contract between owners of interests in real property.
 These are often found in reciprocal easement agreements and covenants, conditions, and restrictions in connection with planned developments, such as shopping centers and subdivided housing developments where property owners benefit from having the use and characteristics of adjacent properties conform to certain specifications.
-The agreements "run with the land" and are almost always recorded with in the real estate records.
+The agreements "run with the land" and are almost always recorded in the recorder's office.
 Certain municipalities, such as the city of Houston, Texas have historically relied exclusively on private deed restrictions rather than statute in order to regulate use, planning, and zoning restrictions.

 Who can be liable for environmental contamination on real estate?

-Federal and state law including the federal Comprehensive Environmental Response, Compensation and Liability Act of 1980 commonly known as CERCLA or Superfund, impose liability on parties that own, operate or occupy (or have previously owned, operated or occupied) contaminated property regardless of fault.
+Federal and state law including the federal Comprehensive Environmental Response, Compensation and Liability Act of 1980, commonly known as "CERCLA" or "Superfund", impose liability on parties that own, operate or occupy (or have previously owned, operated or occupied) contaminated property regardless of fault.
 While parties to a purchase agreement can allocate responsibility for clean up between them, this will not serve to prevent claims from the government under such laws.
 Purchasers, however, may avoid liability under CERCLA and under most state laws if they satisfy the bona fide prospective purchaser defense.
 This defense requires that a purchaser conduct "all appropriate inquiry" into the environmental condition of a property prior to its acquisition and exercise "appropriate care" with respect to any environmental condition thereat.
 To qualify for the defense, the purchaser cannot be affiliated with any other party that is potentially liable for clean-up costs.
 The standard for "all appropriate inquiry" was promulgated by the U.S. Environmental Protection Agency and generally is the process of evaluating a property's environmental condition and assessing potential liability for any contamination.
 While there is no one size fits all for "all appropriate inquiry," in the typical case it means commissioning a type of environmental assessment of the property commonly known as a Phase 1 Environmental Site Assessment.
 "Appropriate care" means that the purchaser took reasonable steps to stop any continuing releases, prevent any threatened future release, and prevent or limit human, environmental or natural resource exposure to any previously released hazardous substance.
 Most states have comparable defenses under their respective environmental statutes.

 Is expropriation of real estate possible?